giribabupv/fabric-deploy/README.md

 Before you run the following command, you will need to either make a copy of the vars/os.yml file or make changes to that file to reflect your cloud settings.
-If you already have a set of servers (such as a set of VirtualBox virtual machines), you can skip this step, by you will need to follow the instructions below to create a runhosts file.
+If you already have a set of servers (such as a set of VirtualBox virtual machines), you can skip this step, but you will need to follow the instructions below to manually create a runhosts file.

 With the correct cloud environment settings in vars/os.yml, run the script to provision a set of virtual machines::